Events & Workshops

 The Thumb’s premier barn festival is held the weekend after Labor Day.
 It kicks off with the Fish Fry on Friday night, followed by two days of family events on Saturday and Sunday.
 The MBPN exhibit and timber-frame model barn will be on display in the barn museum during the festival.

-Information is posted at the Museum’s website and Octagon Barn Facebook Page.
+Information will be posted at the Museum’s website and Octagon Barn Facebook Page.
 Registration is required for kids 10 and up to participate in the building of the model barn in August.
 Contact MBPN member Rose Putnam, who co-chairs the event for Friends of the Thumb Octagon Barn, at 989-444-9574.

 Sleeping Bear Dunes Barn Restoration Workshop

-Camping is allowed on site at the Miller Barn during the workshop for all registered participants interested in doing so.
-Amenities are provided on site, including access to showers at park campgrounds.
+Camping is allowed on site during the workshop for all registered participants interested in doing so.
+Amenities are provided, including access to showers at park campgrounds.

 Celebrating National Preservation Month at Leelanau County Poor Farm